natedey/RINRUS-oldpublic/README.md

 - [arpeggio](http://biosig.unimelb.edu.au/arpeggioweb)
 - obabel version = openbabel/2.4.1

 Currently, a precompiled copy of each is present in `bin/`.

 which require
 - CMake >= 3.10
 - Any C/C++ compiler suite with C++11 support

+PDB HET groups (some ligands and noncanonical amino acids) can be protonated by reduce.
+The connectivity table file is included with RINRIS: bin/reduce_wwPDB_het_dict.txt You must set a shell environment variable to allow reduce to use the reduce_wwPDB_het_dict file, as the default location is /local: setenv REDUCE_HET_DICT /home/$USER/git/RINRUS/bin/reduce_wwPDB_het_dict.txt or export REDUCE_HET_DICT=/home/$USER/git/RINRUS/bin/reduce_wwPDB_het_dict.txt Further preproccesing of ligands likely required!

 Current production-level use cases are described in `bin/`.